eFinder

 INSUFFICIENT EVIDENCE

-No evidence found to confirm or refute the claim about amine scrubbing and cryogenic separation methods.
+No evidence found in web search, cross-references, or Wikipedia to confirm the energy and chemical usage of amine scrubbing and cryogenic methods.

 “Membranes offer better efficiency, but often have low throughput or lose performance under high pressure and humidity.”